antfullstack/pericles_shell/README.md

 ## How to run:

-Temporary solution: Compile all libraries.
+Run 'make'.
+It should compile all the required libraries.
+After that, run ./periclesshell to see the app in operation.